Shawcs/kafka-demo/README.md

 # Project goal

-This project use kafka to procced messages comming from a file into kafka topics.
+This project use kafka to proceed messages coming from a file into kafka topics.
 Those messages are JSON schema that we serialize to java object (or not) in order to store them or a part of them in a Cassandra DB with kafka consumers.

 ## Pre-requisites

 You need a linux based OS.
-This code have been developped on an Ubuntu OS.
+This code have been developed on an Ubuntu OS.

 Download all this git repo and install kafka 0.10.2.0 at least